-The evolution of accounting and reporting requirements, as well as the pending introduction of an integrated financial management system (IFMS), led to a review of the SCOA in 2008.
+The evolution of accounting and reporting requirements, as well as the pending introduction of an integrated financial management system, led to a review of the SCOA in 2008 and 2013.
+The changes resulting from the last review were implemented during the 2013/14 financial year.
 These changes have improved government's ability to report on infrastructure spending, provided for better control over departmental programme budgets, enabled the identification of more appropriate spending items in the chart, enhanced asset management through better recording of asset transactions, and enabled government to monitor regional spending.